neillturner/kitchen-cloudformation/README.md

-parameters|{}|Hash of parameters {key: value} to apply to the templates disable_rollback|false|If the template gets an error don't rollback changes timeout_in_minutes|0|Timeout if the stack is not created in the time
+parameters|{}|Hash of parameters {key: value} to apply to the templates disable_rollback|false|If the template gets an error don't rollback changes timeout_in_minutes|0|Timeout if the stack is not created in the time capabilities||Array of capabilities that must be specified before creating or updating certain stacks

 ## Authenticating with AWS